The Protein Bar vs Protein Powder Debate Just Got a Third Option

 The psychology is simple:

-When recovery tastes like candy, compliance becomes automatic.
+When recovery tastes like candy, consumption becomes automatic.
 You don't "remember to take your protein."
 You reach for it because you want it.

 That's the difference between nutrition that works on paper and nutrition that works in your life.